Teyras/MT/text/chapters/120_checks.md

 being measured on the bare metal without isolation) in the first place.
 Otherwise, the comparison with results in less than ideal conditions would be much more difficult.
-In other words, we are going to make sure that conditions exist under which the workloads we chose yield stable results.
+In other words, we are going to make sure that conditions exist under which the exercises we chose yield stable results.

 ### Dependence of Result Variance on Input

-Being able to use randomly generated inputs in our workloads is very useful -- we can demonstrate that the outcome of our measurements was not influenced by carefully choosing inputs that yield the desired results.
+Being able to use randomly generated inputs in the measurements of workloads is very useful -- we can demonstrate that the outcome of our measurements was not influenced by carefully choosing inputs that yield the desired results.
 This can be done by simply regenerating the input data and seeing if we get the same outcome.
 However, this only holds when the generated inputs are large enough so that the measurements take the same amount of time on every repetition.

 To see if the input sizes we chose are sufficient, we measured the execution time of each workload (100 iterations) on 300 randomly generated input files and